196 East Commerce Street

 In New Jersey, many alleged violations of the law are addressed in one of the over 500 municipal courts throughout the state.
-Municipal courts have limited jurisdiction both geographically and substantively in that they only handle certain kinds of offenses that take place within the specific municipality, county or community in which the court sits.
 Too often, however, those called to face charges in municipal court mistakenly believe that the court’s limited jurisdiction means that the consequences of a conviction are equally limited.
 This can be a grave mistake.
 Taking municipal court violations lightly can lead to heavy burdens on your rights and your wallet.
 That is why you should dissuade yourself of the notion that these are “minor” matters and call an experienced New Jersey municipal court lawyer to discuss your case.

 Perhaps the most common cases heard in New Jersey municipal courts are traffic violations, such as speeding, failing to have the proper license or insurance documentation, or reckless driving.
-But these courts are also responsible for addressing a wide range of other matters, including more impactful charges such as driving while intoxicated.
+But these courts are also responsible for addressing a wide range of other matters, including more serious charges such as driving while intoxicated.
 You will also appear before a municipal court judge if you are charged with such infractions as:

 If you receive a ticket or citation to appear in municipal court, it can be tempting to dismiss the matter as a minor inconvenience.
 It may seem like the easy way out is to simply plead guilty to the offense, pay the fine and be on your way.
 You may believe that you can fight the charges on your own and go toe-to-toe with experienced and strong-minded prosecutors who are determined to obtain a conviction.

 Those are decisions you may quickly come to regret.